Tips for Buying An Engagement Ring | Boca Raton, FL

 Buying an Engagement Ring in Boca Raton?

 If you have found the person you want to grow old with and it's time to find the perfect engagement ring... this article will help you understand what to expect during this exciting time in your life.
-There are many things to keep in consideration when shopping for an engagement ring and we will do our best to outline them.
+There are many things to keep in consideration when shopping for an engagement ring in Boca Raton and here at Devon's Diamonds & Decor, we will do our best to outline them for you.

 - Color is how white or yellow a diamond is.
 Diamonds range from D being the whitest and completely colorless to Z being yellowish brown.
 Diamonds begin to have a yellow hue when nearing I-J color and get more yellow as they go down to Z in the color chart.
 The color evaluation of most gem-quality diamonds is based on the absence of color.
 A chemically pure and structurally perfect diamond has no hue, like a drop of pure water, and consequently, a higher value.